 - If there is only minimal diplopia and enophthalmos, observation can suffice.

-Advise patients to avoid blowing their nose
+Advise patients to avoid blowing their nose.

 Retrobulbar Haemorrhage